December 01, 2025

 Making things worse is that for decades congress has stolen hundreds of billions from the retirement fund to pay for more porkbarrel spending by grandstanding congresswhores.

-Wait, my bad: they didn’t “steal” those hundreds of billions, merely “borrowed” ‘em.
+Wait, my bad: they didn’t literally “steal” those hundreds of billions, merely “borrowed” ‘em.
 Left IOU notes, just like borrowing from China, eh?

 Axios goes on to say “there are deep divides over how to address the imbalance.”
 Wait...what “imbalance”?
 This is the first time the article uses that word.
 Are they talking about SS paying out more in “benefits” than the system takes out of your paychecks?
 Yes, but they don’t say that--and you can guess why.

->>Fiscal watchdogs—and the program's own trustees—have warned of its unsustainability for decades, *but what is different now is* that it is no longer a far-off problem.>>
+The program's own trustees have warned of its unsustainability for decades, but what is different now is that it is no longer a far-off problem.

-The average SS beneficiary gets about $2,000 a month, which would drop to $1,546.
+The average SS beneficiary gets about $2,000 a month, which would then drop to $1,546.

 Axios again:

->>The great question is how to solve this mismatch between the tax revenue that comes in and the benefits promised.>>
+The great question is how to solve this mismatch between the tax revenue that comes in and the benefits promised.

 Ahh, this must be the “imbalance” mentioned many ‘grafs earlier.